RomanLut/hx-esp32-cam-fpv/doc/building_gs_image_ubuntu.md

 External Wifi card which supports monitor mode and injection is still required (rtl8812ua, ar9271).

 Internal wifi card may work or may not.
-It works for me with Intel 6257 card.
+It works for me with **Intel 6300 AGN card**.

 * Download Ubuntu Desktop image https://ubuntu.com/download/desktop